A Helping Hand Keeping Police Officers Connected with the Public

-Technology is changing how law enforcement agencies communicate with the public.
+Technology is changing how police and law enforcement agencies communicate with their communities, creating AI-powered non-emergency reporting solutions.

 The way law enforcement interacts and communicates with the public is rapidly changing thanks to the proliferation of technology.
 Report taking has gone from paper-based, to online forms, to a conversational process aided by artificial intelligence, thanks to public safety software solutions companies like Versaterm.
 Rohan Galloway-Dawkins, Chief Product Officer at Versaterm, recently spoke to OFFICER Magazine about its newly expanded AI-powered non-emergency reporting solution, which was relaunched as Versaterm CommunityReport.